varnish/Varnish-Book/varnish_book.rst

 #.
 Restart Apache: ``service apache2 restart``.

 ..
 Install Varnish
-Varnish is distributed in the Ubuntu package repositories, but the Varnish version in those repositories might be out of date.
+..
+TODO for the author: Update this instructions to install Varnish Plus Varnish is distributed in the Ubuntu package repositories, but the Varnish version in those repositories might be out of date.
 We generally recommend you to use the packages provided by varnish-cache.org.
 Please be advised that we only provide packages for Ubuntu's LTS releases, not all the intermediate releases.